 Why CMO’s and CIO’s Need Each Other

-With businesses re-engineering themselves to adapt to the digital economy and make use of their real time, unstructured customer data, the relationship between the CMO and CIO has never been closer we are told.
+With businesses re-engineering themselves to adapt to the digital economy and make use of their real time, unstructured customer data, the CMO and CIO relationship has never been closer, says CEO Stefan Ciecierski.

 There has been a lot written about the future relationship between a companies CMO and CIO.

 In practice, although some companies are leading the way in how their organisations approach this challenge, a significant percentage of those that we work with are less worried about the future relationship and more concerned with how to get off the blocks in a sensible fashion.